SoWhitIs/UFOs/README.md

     As mentioned, "Duration" and "Comments" cannot be searched, however, for future iterations this can too implemented.
 Perhaps, adding a more advance way to search these criteria via drop down menu.

-    Drop-down menus, with tick options can be added alongside the manually search--this would be particularly impact if such were incorporated in the design of the table itself.
+    Drop-down menus, with tick options can be added alongside the manually-entered search.This feature would be particularly impact if such were incorporated in the design of the table itself.

  - **Makeover!**

     Periodically, refreshing of the webpage would be welcoming _“sight”_  for a visitor.

-   Yes, the content fuels great interest in and of itself, yet how it is _"offered"_ drives engagement.
+   Yes, the content fuels great interest in and of itself, yet how it is _packaged_ drives engagement.

-    Changing or rearranging the scheme of the webpage from refreshing background images, color combinations, to frequent updates content i.e., articles and/or how data records are displayed can offer a memorable experience that people with continually gravitate to!
+    Changing or rearranging the scheme of the webpage from refreshing background images and color combinations, to frequent updates content i.e., articles and/or how data records are displayed can offer a memorable experience that people with continually gravitate to!

 #### Author